aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 ### Option #2: Processing code

 You can also do the same thing using Processing.
 The Serial library comes built-in with Processing so you don't need to install anything extra.
-Just include the library in yur code.
+Just include the library in your code.

 ```java
 import processing.serial.*;